Ahmedamd/Etch-a-Sketch/README.md

 # Etch-a-Sketch

-A digital version of the classic Etch-a-Sketch toy
+A digital version of the classic Etch-a-Sketch toy.

 ## Features